AdobeDocs/experience-platform.en/help/dashboards/query.md

 There is a segment metadata dataset available in the data lake containing metadata for each of your organization's segments.

-The naming convention of this dataset is **Profile Segment Definition** followed by an alpha numeric value.
-For example: `Profile Segment Definition 6591ba8f-1422-499d-822a-543b2f7613a3`
+The naming convention of this dataset is **Segmentdefinition-Snapshot-Export** followed by an alpha numeric value.
+For example: `Segmentdefinition-Snapshot-Export-acf28952-2b6c-47ed-8f7f-016ac3c6b4e7`

-To understand the full schema of the dataset, you can preview and explore the schema using the dataset viewer in the Experience Platform UI.
+To understand the full schema of each segment definition snapshot export dataset, you can preview and explore the datasets [using the dataset viewer](../catalog/datasets/user-guide.md) in the Experience Platform UI.

 ![](images/query/segment-metadata.png)